manubot/rootstock/SETUP.md

 echo https://github.com/$OWNER/$REPO/settings/keys
 ```

-Manually add `deploy.key.pub` (with write access) to GitHub under the repository's deploy key settings (the URL echoed above).
+Manually add the text of `deploy.key.pub` (with write access) to GitHub under the repository's deploy key settings (the URL echoed above).
 Give the key a descriptive title, such as "Travis CI Manubot".

 For the next step, you need the [Travis command line client](https://github.com/travis-ci/travis.rb) installed.